HLT-ISTI/LeQua2022_scripts/Readme.md

   --output SCORES-PATH  Path where to store the evaluation scores
 ```

-The errors are displayed in standard output and, optionally, dumped on a txt file.
+The error valuess are displayed in standard output and, optionally, dumped on a txt file.
 For example:

 > python3 evaluate.py T1A ./data/T1A/public/dev_prevalences.csv ./my_submission/estimated_prevalences.csv --output scores.txt

 *Note* that the first file corresponds to the ground truth prevalence values, and the second file
-corresponds to the estimated ones.
-The order is not interchangeable since
+corresponds to the estimated prevalence values.
+The order is **not** interchangeable since
 relative absolute error is not symmetric.

 ## The format checker

-The [format checker](format_checker.py) serves the purpose of guaranteeing
+The [format checker](format_checker.py) serves the purpose of checking
-participants that their submission files contain no errors.
+that the participants' submission files contain no formatting errors.
 See the usage information (by typing `--help`):

 ```